-\end{widetext} It is important to note the distinction between $q_B$ which is the charge of the baryon in question and $q_d$, the down quark charge introduced in the magnetic field quantisation condition.
+It is important to note the distinction between $q_B$ which is the charge of the baryon in question and $q_d$, the down quark charge introduced in the magnetic-field quantization condition.
 Here $\alpha=\frac{e^2}{4\pi}$ is the fine structure constant.
-For convenient future reference, we have defined $L(k_d,m)$ the Landau term and $C$ the remaining coefficient to the magnetic polarisability term.
+For convenient future reference, we have defined $L(k_d,m)$ the Landau term and $C$ the remaining coefficient to the magnetic polarizability term.

-Previous fitting procedures \cite{bignell2018neutron,bignell2020nucleon} for the magnetic polarisability in the background field method followed the following steps \begin{itemize} \item Consider all field strengths under investigation and select a common fit window for the magnetic polarisability energy shift.
-Fit the energy shift to determine $\delta E_{\beta}(k_d)$. \item Construct $\delta E_{\beta}(k_d) - L(k_d,m)$ by subtracting the known Landau term at each field strength using the best estimate for the baryon mass on that ensemble. \item Fit $\left[\delta E_{\beta}(k_d) - L(k_d,m)\right]/C$ as a function of the integer $k_d^2$ to obtain the magnetic polarisability. \end{itemize}
+Previous fitting procedures \cite{bignell2018neutron,bignell2020nucleon} for the magnetic polarizability in the background-field method followed the following steps \begin{enumerate}[(i)] \item Consider all field strengths under investigation and select a common fit window for the magnetic polarizability energy shift.
+Fit the energy shift to determine $\delta E_{\beta}(k_d)$. \item Construct $\delta E_{\beta}(k_d) - L(k_d,m)$ by subtracting the known Landau term at each field strength using the best estimate for the baryon mass on that ensemble. \item Fit $\left[\delta E_{\beta}(k_d) - L(k_d,m)\right]/C$ as a function of the integer $k_d^2$ to obtain the magnetic polarizability. \end{enumerate}

-Specifically, fits for $\delta E_\beta(k_d)$ were judged by the full covariance matrix $\chi^2_{\rm dof}$ coefficient, estimated by the jackknife method~\cite{efron1979computers}.
-We required $\chi^2_{\rm dof}<1.2$ at both field strengths with the start and end points of the fit window being common for each field strength.
+Specifically, fits for $\delta E_\beta(k_d)$ were judged by the full covariance matrix $\chi^2_{\rm d.o.f.}$ coefficient, estimated by the jackknife method~\cite{efron1979computers}.
+We required $\chi^2_{\rm d.o.f.}<1.2$ at both field strengths with the start and end points of the fit window being common for each field strength.
 These criteria are designed to maximise the cancellation of correlated QCD fluctuations.

 An example of such a fit is shown in \autoref{fig:fitting:poorprotonfit}.